Togh's Melikian Palace

-Togh's Melikian Palace (Տողի մելիքական ապարանք), also known as the Palace of Melik Yegan or the Palace of Dizak Meliks (Dizaq məliklərinin sarayı) is an 18th-century palace, located in the central part of the village of Togh (Tugh), in the disputed region of Nagorno-Karabakh.
+Togh's Melikian Palace (Տողի մելիքական ապարանք), also known as the Palace of Melik Yegan or the Palace of Dizak Meliks (Dizaq məliklərinin sarayı) is an 18th-century palace, located in the central part of the village of Togh (Tugh), in the formerly disputed region of Nagorno-Karabakh.
 According to an inscription in the palace buildings, the structure was built in the early 1700s by Melik Yegan, an Armenian melik of Dizak.
 Prior to the 2020 Nagorno-Karabakh war, the property was maintained by a descendant of Melik Yegan, Alexander Yeganyan.

 History

 The artistic and architectural features of the buildings included in the complex, as well as epigraphic samples show that different parts of it were built at different times.
 According to Mkrtchyan, who studied the monument, the first floor of the main palace building was built in the 20s and 30s of the 18th century, and the second floor in the early 19th century.

 It is written in the book placed on the portal on the entrance door of the reception room:

 What is mentioned in the book is also confirmed in the Persian, Turkish and Armenian language sources of that time.
 The inscription on the tombstone of Malik Yegan reads :